Skip to main content

 go run main.go

-Open the browser and go to http://localhost:8080.
-You should see a JSON response.
+Open your browser and visit http://localhost:8080, you should see a JSON response.

-Let's create a RESTful API to demonstrate Gin's feature.
+Let's create a RESTful API to demonstrate the features of Gin.

-Create a models directory in the project root and a user.go file within it:
+Create the models directory in the project root directory and create the user.go file:

 package models